Allowances and reimbursements for in-country assignments

 In-country allowances are designed to enable a modest local lifestyle and cover living costs while on assignment.
 The living and accommodation allowance rates are country, area or region specific.
 Payments are made monthly, one month in advance.
+Explore the table of current living and accommodation allowances.

 Settling in - To assist with expenses associated with passports, excess baggage, and any other costs associated with your departure and setting up accommodation in your country of assignment.
 If your assignment duration is six months or less, the program will provide you with a one-off settling-in allowance of AUD$500.
 For assignments of more than six months, the settling in allowance is AUD$1,000.
 The allowance is paid prior to departure by direct transfer to your Australian bank account.